 Probability is a modern term of art not used then in the modern sense.
 Is it not so used in Cardano, in the correspondence of Fermat and Pascal, in Huygens, in Ozanam and, contrary to some claims, in Leibniz.
 In this later historical writing, great efforts were made to write a careful history, responsible to the sources.
 David's (1962) monograph set out explicitly to recover the history of chance prior to Fermat and Pascal.
 This earlier history occupies the first seven of fifteen chapters.
-Chapter 3 asks why probabilistic ideas and the notion of equally likely possibilities were so long delayed.35 In its eagerness to find precursors of probability, David's text is too quick to find probabilities.
-It asserts that John Graunt was "the first Englishman to calculate empirical probabilities on any scale" (p.103) in his Bills of Mortality.
+Chapter 3 asks why probabilistic ideas and the notion of equally likely possibilities were so long delayed.
+The its eagerness to find precursors of probability, David's text is too quick to find probabilities.
+It asserts that John Graunt was "the first Englishman to calculate empirical probabilities on any scale" (p.
+103) in his Bills of Mortality.
 Yet Graunt's (1665) Bills of Mortality contain no probabilities or probabilistic reasoning.
-The work reports actual frequencies of various features of the population.36 Similarly David (p.
-110) reports "...the first calculations of a probability by Cardan and by Galileo..."
-When we examine Galileo's text (reproduced in translation in David, 1965, pp. 192-94) there are no probabilities.
-Galileo computes the number of chances for various cases.
+The work reports actual frequencies of various features of the population.
+Similarly David (p.
+110)

-35 The question has enduring fascination and has been examined also in Kendall (1956, pp.9-10), Garber and Zabell (1979, pp. 48-49), Franklin (2015, p. xx, pp. 330-40), Kidd (2020) and extensively for antiquity in Sambursky (1956).
+^{35.} The question has enduring fascination and has been examined also in Kendall (1956, pp. 9-10), Garber and Zabell (1979, pp. 48-9), Franklin (2015, pp. xx, 330-40), Kidd (2020) and extensively for antiquity in Sambursky (1956).

-36 The word "probable" appears twice only in the text (p.
+^{36.} The word "probable" appears twice only in the text (p.
 23, p.
 96) as a synonym for the informal "likely."
 "Chance" appears only once as "mischance" (p.
 97) to characterize unfortunate accidents.